AdityaJ-67/WRO-TrickyTrio-Future-Engineers/schemes/README.md

 **Odometry.** The GA12-N20's encoder produces thousands of pulses per minute.
 The Pico counts every one on a hardware interrupt, so pulses are never dropped even while the main loop is busy elsewhere.

-**Safety.** Because the Pico owns the motor, it can stop the robot without asking the Pi.
-If no command arrives for 500 ms, meaning the Pi has crashed or the cable has come loose, the watchdog stops the robot.
-This is the single most important reason the architecture is split in two.

 ---